 Illinois Hides A Once-Thriving Historic Town, Forgotten By Time And Protected By The National Park Service

-Some places are worth visiting even if there's not much to see, like Gettysburg, an open field that is one of America's most-visited destinations.
-Similarly, there's an open field in Illinois that wasn't a battlefield but a town.
-Now abandoned, New Philadelphia was the first town in America founded by a free African American, Frank McWorter.
+Some places are worth visiting for their historical significance alone, like Gettysburg, an open field that is one of America's most-visited destinations.
+Similarly, there's an open field in Pike County, just outside Barry, Illinois, that wasn't a battlefield but a town.
+Now abandoned, New Philadelphia National Historic Site was the first town in America founded by a free African American, Frank McWorter.
 New Philadelphia was also noteworthy because, from its inception, well before the Emancipation Proclamation, the town welcomed people of all races.
 After a peak of about 100 residents, only a few families remained through the years.
 When the school closed after World War II, there was just one family in New Philadelphia in the 1950s.
-The town was abandoned but descendants, historians, and archaeologists didn't forget it.
+The town was abandoned, but descendants, historians, and archaeologists didn't forget it.
 With their petitions, New Philadelphia joined the National Park Service at the end of 2022, becoming the New Philadelphia National Historic Site.

 The history of New Philadelphia, Illinois

 After the end of the Civil War, New Philadelphia's economic prospects changed due to a railroad built in 1869 that bypassed the town.
 In the 19th century, railroads could make or break a town, and the Toledo, Peoria & Warsaw Railroad's bypass was a factor in its demise.
-Another reason was competition from larger area towns where there were better business opportunities.
+Additionally, competition from larger area towns held better business opportunities.
+Today, New Philadelphia is a National Historic Landmark and is on the National Register of Historic Places, and continues to be preserved for its rare place in American history.

 Recommended